Generic selectors

 Origins And Habitat

 It is crazy to think that such beautiful fish exist on their own in the wild.
 The mandarin goby is a spectacle to find around Pacific reefs.
-More specifically, they is found in the Western Pacific Ocean, from the Ryukyu Islands below Japan to the barrier reefs off the coasts of Australia.
+More specifically, they can be found in the Western Pacific Ocean, from the Ryukyu Islands below Japan to the barrier reefs off the coasts of Australia.

-There, they live in and around shallow reefs and lagoons less than 60 feet in depth.
+There, they live in and around shallow reefs and lagoons less than 60 feet (18 meters) in depth.
 They prefer silty bottoms littered with pieces of coral that won’t injure their underbodies.
 These islands of reef provide good hunting grounds for their favorite food, copepods, as well as other small invertebrates and microorganisms.

 What Do They Look Like?